WHAT ARE THEY?

 The pre-Implant instructions that we give to all of our clients are as follows:

-- No unprotected sex for at least two weeks prior to your insertion date
+- Refrain from unprotected intercourse from your last menstrual period or if you have irregular cycles then no unprotected sex for at least three weeks prior to your insertion date

 - Come prepared to provide a urine sample for a pregnancy test